hlascelles/samudra/pages/project-undp-asia/u2omozc2tm3g-undp-asia2.md

 Waste data is available from Ministry of Environment and Forestry (Sistem Informasi Pengelolaan Sampah Nasional, SIPSN).

+### Pakistan

+##### Policy

+In 2013, Pakistan introduced [Prohibition of Non-degradable Plastic Products (manufacturing, sale and usage) Regulations][14].
+The regulations defined non-degradable plastic products as those that are not oxo-biodegradable.
+This was [welcomed by Symphony Environmental][15], a global supplier of pro-degradants exporting to nearly 100 countries.
+Pakistan’s Federal Minister for Climate Change Rana Muhammad Farooq Saeed Khan [stated][15] that the only change required is to add a pro-degradant additive (1-3%) "to develop biodegradable properties in plastic".

+In 2018, the [Report From The European Commission][16] showed that oxo-degradable plastic is not suited for long-term use, recycling or composting.
+In 2019, this was followed by the [Single-Use Plastic Directive (EU) 2019/904][17] (Article 5) banning the Member States from placing products made from oxo-degradable plastic on the market, "as this type of plastic does not properly biodegrade and thus contributes to microplastic pollution in the environment, is not compostable, negatively affects the recycling of conventional plastic and fails to deliver a proven environmental benefit".
+A similar [ban is likely in the UK][18] in near future.
+It is unclear whether Thailand banned oxo-degradable plastics [in 2019][20] or if the ban is expected [in 2025][19].

+### Bangladesh

+##### Policy

+Nothing on Plastics Policy Inventory of Duke University Nichoals Institute for Environmental Policy Solutions.

 ### Thailand

+##### Policy

+Nothing on Plastics Policy Inventory of Duke University Nichoals Institute for Environmental Policy Solutions.

+##### Waste managements

 Plastic is [17.4% of MSW][7].